 Read more about our school garden program here.

 Our community projects provide neighbourhoods with access to healthy, delicious food.
 Participants learn to grow and cook produce from the garden, and enjoy the benefits of a nutritious diet.
 Our garden-based social enterprise also offers volunteer opportunities and work experience placements.

-Our two Community Gardens are located in the LGA of Brighton: at Bond Place in Gagebook and at the Botanical Institute in Bridgewater.
+Our two Community Gardens are located in the LGA of Brighton: at Bond Place in Gagebook and at the Botanical in Bridgewater.

 Each 24 Carrot school and neighbourhood garden is paired with a leading architectural firm to develop a unique garden design.
 The firm collaborates with the community on all stages of development, and engages the kids as both client and co-designer.